 Free Singapore Tour

-- Terminal 2: Near the escalators to North Arrival Immigration and Skytrain station at Transit Mall North, Level 2 (Near Transfer Lounge E)
+Near the escalators to North Arrival Immigration and Skytrain station at the Transit Mall North, Level 2 (Near Transfer Lounge E)

 If you are at Terminal 1, you can proceed to Terminal 2 for registration.

-- All passengers should remain in the transit area prior to the tour.
-Please do not clear immigration before the tour.
+- Please remain in the transit area and do not clear immigration prior to the tour.

 - Eligibility to participate in the tour is subject to visa entry requirements stipulated by the Immigrations & Checkpoints Authority of Singapore.
-Please enquire at the FST Registration Booth for more information.
+Please enquire at the Free Singapore Tour booths for more information.

-- Tour routes may change, subject to weather and traffic conditions.
+- Tour itinerary may change, depending on weather and traffic conditions.

 |The Singapore Flyer|